All projects

 Credits

-The park is designed on a former brownfield site comprising mostly derelict showground buildings, a Gaelic sports stadium, and a rundown natural zone.
+The park is designed on a former brownfield site comprising mostly derelict show ground buildings, a Gaelic sports stadium, and a run-down natural zone.
 This diverse and complex setting created a challenging context for crafting a well-planned and cohesive park.
-Based on our overall vision, the park is now realised in distinct phases, resulting in a large, diverse but coherent environment for the city.
+Based on our overall vision, the park is realised in distinct phases, resulting in a large, diverse but coherent environment for the city.

 Embracing the water: an adaptable park

-As the first phase has been realised, the most urban and multi-functional part of the park has been taken into use.
-Here the park gracefully envelops the renovated Gaelic sports stadium and forms an extension of it for events and games.
-Where the different access points for the park meet, a new striking pavilion can be found.
-The central Hall repurposes structures of the former showground and houses a coffee bar.
-Next to it, the strong relationship of the square with water is made accessible to visitors with a water feature.
+The most urban and multifunctional part of the park has been put into use.
+Here, the park gracefully embraces the renovated Gaelic sports stadium, extending the space for events and matches.
+Where the various entrances to the park converge, a new striking pavilion stands.
+The ‘Central Hall’ re-purposes structures from the former exhibition grounds and houses a coffee bar.
+Additionally, the strong connection between the square and water is made accessible to visitors with a striking water feature.
 A grid of fountains creates a creative play object as an attractive meeting point in the park.

 Discover our projects